Firkraag/c_primer_plus_solution/chapter10/review/solution-7.md

 # Problem
 Create an appropriate declaration for each of the following variables:

-a. digits is an array of 10 ints.
+a. digits is an array of 10 `int`s.

-b. rates is an array of six floats.
+b. rates is an array of six `float`s.

 c. mat is an array of three arrays of five integers.

-d. psa is an array of 20 pointers to char.
+d. psa is an array of 20 pointers to `char`.

-e. pstr is a pointer to an array of 20 chars.
+e. pstr is a pointer to an array of 20 `chars`.

 # Solution
 a. `int digits[10];`